Alomahuang/blogger/_pages/about.md

 I love <span class="un">realizing ideas into actual products</span> and solving technical problems.
 The process is a mix of excitement and torture, but mostly excitement.

+## Personalities
+### Empathic
+Understanding people's emotions and difficulties make me a great communicator, and I am motivated to solve people's problems.
+Still, sometimes I need some disconnection from the external world.
+But be aware even though I might seem aloof in appearance, I'm still listening.

+### Objective
+I love science, so I love facts that are constructed with shreds of evidence.
+I am full of all emotions, but I am proud to be objective in making decisions and taking action.
+Emotions are beautiful, but the proof and evidence are essential.

+### Goal-oriented
+I love achieving goals while trying my best to enjoy the journey.
+Yes, people talk about enjoying the trip, but I start to have the impression people lie to themselves to give up the goal.
+Trial and error are inevitable, but we should try our best to accomplish what we have set up.

 ## Skills